 - a.
 You should make copies of this worksheet and save it electronically as well as print a hard file copy to ensure that you can document changes to the calculations. - b.
 Maintain this documentation as your support of complying with the State-mandated raises for audit purposes and for budget planning purposes. - c.
 For larger systems, there is room for nearly 950 employees without adding rows.
 Please DO NOT DELETE ANY ROWS.
 Please hide rows on the spreadsheet by highlighting them with the cursor, selecting Format from the Menu Bar, then Rows, then select Hide.
-To Unhide rows, highlight the row above and the row beneath the hidden rows, then from the Menu Bar, Select Format, Rows, Unhide. - d.
-For part time employees: In order to have a spreadsheet that handles most situations, part time employees should be considered thoughtfully.
-If your system chooses to allow part time employees to participate in PEEHIP, please include the added expenditures in the other benefits column and note this in the comments section.
-Otherwise, Insurance and retirement for employees that work less than .50 FTE WILL NOT be calculated. - e.
+To Unhide rows, highlight the row above and the row beneath the hidden rows, then from the Menu Bar, Select Format, Rows, Unhide.

+- d.
+For part-time employees: In order to have a spreadsheet that handles most situations, part-time employees should be considered thoughtfully.
+If your system chooses to allow part-time employees to participate in PEEHIP, please include the added expenditures in the other benefits column and note this in the comments section.
+Otherwise, Insurance and retirement for employees that work less than .50 FTE WILL NOT be calculated.
+RETIRED EMPLOYEES should be considered part-time employees.
+If a retired employee is calculated, the system should use actual fringes NOT the calculated fringes from the worksheet. - e.
 Please note that this spreadsheet is an estimate for fringe benefits.
-Each system can choose whether to use the estimated fringe benefits calculated using the spreadsheet or the actual fringe benefits from the accounting system when making the necessary transfer of funds.
+Each system can choose whether to use the estimated fringe benefits calculated using the spreadsheet or the actual fringe benefits from the accounting system when making the necessary transfer of funds. - f.
+For contract employees: In order to have a spreadsheet that handles most situations, contract employees should be considered thoughtfully.
+If your system chooses to allow contract employees, expenditures are not included in the calculations.
+The labor hours for the contract employee(s) must be included in the calculation of the Total Cafeteria Staff Labor Hours.
+Add a comment in the Comments section.